 Cambodian Rural Discovery Tours is another social enterprise in Kratie.
 It offers dolphin encounters, homestays, trekking, and other experiences.
 All funds directly support local communities and conservation efforts.

 The southwestern part of Cambodia contains one of the last unfragmented rainforests in Southeast Asia.
 The Cardamom Mountain region is a true wilderness where wild elephants still roam.

-Not many travelers seem to know of it, but the town of Chi Pat provides an excellent gateway into the national park.
+Not many travellers seem to know of it, but the town of Chi Pat provides an excellent gateway to the national park.
 An NGO-backed ecotourism project offers a wide range of trekking and jungle river tours from Chi Pat.
 You’ll also have the chance to experience local life in a Cambodian village.

 Kampot and Kep